Neuromyelitis optica care at Mayo Clinic

 - Innovative research.
 Neurologists and scientists at Mayo Clinic discovered an autoantibody, NMO-IgG, that is a specific marker of NMO.
 This autoantibody may help doctors diagnose neuromyelitis optica, and can help identify the disorder from multiple sclerosis.
 Our commitment to expand knowledge for all people with NMO drives current research, as well as our clinical trials of new therapies.

-Mayo Clinic in Rochester, Minn., ranks No. 1 for neurology and neurosurgery and is ranked high performing for ophthalmology in the U.S. News & World Report Best Hospitals rankings.
+Mayo Clinic in Rochester, Minn., ranks among the Best Hospitals for neurology and neurosurgery and is ranked high performing for ophthalmology in the U.S. News & World Report Best Hospitals rankings.

 Learn more about Mayo Clinic's Neurology department's expertise and rankings.